pazz/alot/docs/source/configuration/accounts_table.rst

     where to store outgoing mails, e.g. `maildir:///home/you/mail//Sent` You can use mbox, maildir, mh, babyl and mmdf in the protocol part of the URL.

+    Note that the path you specify here must be within your notmuch database path.
+    That is, if you have `path=/home/michael/offlineimap-copy` in the `[database]` section in `~/.notmuch-config`, a valid sent_box is for example `/home/michael/offlineimap-copy/Sent`.

     :type: mail_container
     :default: None